wielebenwir/commons-api/README.md

 # Commons API

 API for retrieving item information, availability and location of common good item(s), defined as a [JSON schema](http://json-schema.org/).
+Please note that this is still a work in progress and not a finished API.

 ![](img/portal.png)